 Hazard - An event or physical condition that has the potential to cause fatalities, injuries, property damage, infrastructure damage, agricultural loss, damage to the environment, interruption of business, and other types of loss or harm.

 Hazus-MH - A nationally applicable standardized methodology, developed by FEMA under contract with the National Institute of Building Sciences for estimating potential losses from earthquakes, hurricane winds, and floods.
 Hazus-MH uses state-of-the-art GIS software to map and display hazard data and the results of damage and economic loss estimates for buildings and infrastructure.
 It also allows users to estimate the impacts of earthquakes, hurricane winds, and floods on populations.

-Hazard Mitigation Assistance (HMA) Branch - The component of the Mitigation Division in the FEMA Regional Office that administers the Hazard Mitigation Grant Program, Pre-Disaster Mitigation Program, Flood Mitigation Assistance Program, Repetitive Flood Claims Program, and Severe Repetitive Loss Program.
+Hazard Mitigation Assistance (HMA) Branch - The component of the Mitigation Division in a FEMA Regional Office that administers the Hazard Mitigation Grant Program, Pre-Disaster Mitigation Program, and Flood Mitigation Assistance Program.